-Based on feedback from the Blue Ribbon Panel nine categories were created using Concept Systems Global MAX© (Appendix C).
+Based on feedback from the Blue Ribbon Panel nine categories were created using Concept Systems Global MAX©.
 Each category was then given three ratings, one for each of the three 7-point Likert scale ratings that each item within the categories were rated on.
 These three ratings were equally weighted and averaged, resulting in a single rating score for each category.
 These rankings were then used to sort the nine categories into hierarchical order in order to create a rubric from which to assess $E \rightarrow STEM$ programs.
-11 programs were chosen and assessed against this rubric as model $E \rightarrow STEM$ programs (Appendix C):
+Eleven programs were selected from those nominated programs to represent a range of focus from small to large programs, from local to large.
+These programs were used assess the validity of the rubric in practice.
+The final results revealed that the rubric was consistent and that across the 11 programs, all criteria were represented in at least one program.